Zebrasoma scopas: Distribution

-The brown tang is found in the Indo-Pacific region, living at water depths of up to 60 m.
+Zebrasoma scopas is found in the Indo-Pacific region, living at water depths of up to 60 m.
 Its range extends from the coasts of East Africa to Japan, the Pitcairn Islands, Malaysia, Indonesia, Japan, Australia, Lord Howe Island and Rapa Iti.
 In 2008, a brown tang was observed near Fort Lauderdale, Florida, far outside its native range.

 Biology

-The brown tang feeds mainly on filamentous algae.
+Zebrasoma scopas feeds mainly on filamentous algae.
 For this purpose it has specialised pharyngeal teeth.
 It is usually found on the exposed side of reefs and in coral-rich lagoons.
 The adults are gregarious and sometimes form schools but the juveniles are solitary and are often to be found swimming among corals.

 The brown tang is monogamous, though spawning has been observed both between pairs and among small groups.
 The male tends to be larger than the female.
 The fish rush up to the surface to spawn, fertilisation is external and the eggs are scattered in the water column.
 The larvae are planktonic for several weeks before settling and undergoing metamorphosis into juveniles.

 Use in aquaria

-Brown tangs are readily available and are easier tangs for the novice aquarist.
+Zebrasoma scopas is readily available and are easier tangs for the novice aquarist.
 Brown tangs do not bother coral and are safe to keep in a reef aquarium.
 They are smaller and less aggressive than other members of the family Acanthuridae.
 Brown tangs require an aquarium no less than 75 gallons.
 These fish are more tolerant of a wide range of living conditions.
 They will accept various food including meaty materials but the main part of the diet should be vegetable.
 They will eat the algae that tend to grow inadvertently in the tank.
-Brown tangs are one of the more peaceful species within its genus and can be kept with other species of tangs.
+Brown tangs are one of the more peaceful species within its genus and can be kept with other species of tangs..